 This document describes the channel models for close proximity point-to-point (P2P) wireless communications at 60 GHz.
 The channel models are based on the results and analysis of experimental measurements.
 The goal of the channel modeling is to support the development of IEEE802.15.3e.

 The measurement environment is suited for analysis of channel models under the usage scenario of applications described in the 802.15.3e Technical Guidance Document (TGD), 15-05-0109-03-003e [1].
 This document proposes a general structure of a new channel model which takes into account the close proximity propagation characteristics for consumer electronics (CE) devices.
-The channel model is proposed in accordance with the usage scenarios of file exchange, kiosk download services,
+The channel model is proposed in accordance with the usage scenarios of file exchange, kiosk download services, wireless storages, and ticket gates.

 We describe the channel model on the millimeter-wave band of 57–66 GHz with support for single-input single-output (SISO) and multiple-input multiple-output (MIMO) systems.
 The MIMO system studied in IEEE802.15.3e can be considered to be a spatially multiplexed system.
 The channel model for MIMO systems are an extension of the channel model for SISO systems.